Goldman Sachs reports higher fourth-quarter trading revenue

-(Reuters) - Goldman Sachs (GS.N) reported an increase in trading revenue on Wednesday, the first Wall Street bank so far to show growth in that business during the fourth quarter as a rise in equities trading revenue offset losses from bond trading.
+Jan 16 (Reuters) - Goldman Sachs reported an increase in trading revenue on Wednesday, the first Wall Street bank so far to show growth in that business during the fourth quarter as a rise in equities trading revenue offset losses from bond trading.

 The bank said net earnings attributable to common shareholders reached $2.32 billion or $6.04 per share in the three months ended Dec.
 31, compared with a loss of $2.14 billion or $5.51 per share a year earlier.